Tranzakt/Visual-Laravel/README.md

-# Visual-Laravel
+# Visual-Laravel (VL)
 Visual Laravel is a web-based, no-code/low-code Laravel development environment.

-Using a web browser you will be able to define database tables/fields, UI lists/forms/etc. and if needed Laravel code snippets.
+Using a web browser you will be able to define database tables/fields, UI lists/forms/etc., menus and other graphical elements and if needed Laravel code snippets.

+Once you have defined the model using the Web UI, VL will then generate the Laravel PHP code needed using this model.

-It was inspired by a rather ancient Joomla extension called Fabrik which provided a similar web-based development environment, but which due to its age was not able to take advantage of modern PHP functionality or existing open source functionalities like ORMs or template-engines or SPA technologies, and which subsequently ended up with a lot of bespoke code to create these middleware layers and a UI that was somewhat clunky.
+VL was inspired by a rather ancient Joomla extension called Fabrik which provided a similar web-based development environment, but which due to its age was not able to take advantage of modern PHP functionality or existing open source functionalities like ORMs or template-engines or SPA technologies, and which subsequently ended up with a lot of bespoke code to create these middleware layers, spaghetti code, with a few huge objects, that is difficult or impossible to maintain, and a UI that was somewhat clunky.

-Visual Laravel creates a similar but more functional / performant / flexible environment, leveraging Laravel and the Laravel eco-system to the maximum extent possible.

-Visual Laravel is currently in very early development, with an initial target to define the development kernel and some basic database/list/form functionality in order to demonstrate the viability and try to encourage the open source community to help build out the remaining functionality.

-There are both [short-term](./roadmap.md#the-short-term-roadmap), [medium-term](./roadmap.md#the-medium-term-roadmap) and [long-term](./roadmap.md#the-long-term-roadmap) road maps -
-and obviously the short-term road-map is the current focus.
+By using Laravel (and its ecosystem) VL can take advantage of a massive amount of functionality that is already available and mature, and focus on providing only the additional functionality needed on top of that.

+(We also hope to be able to spin off any useful functionality as new packages to add to the Laravel ecosystem, allowing this functionality to be reused in other tools in the future.)

+It is expected that VL will provide three key benefits:

+1. Access by less experienced developers, with far less programming skill and Laravel/PHP expertise needed - opening the Laravel ecosystem to a whole new base of developers.
+   (Fabrik was a reasonable tool for inexperienced programmers wanting to deliver simple table-driven functionality.
+   One web developer used it for larger professional projects, but my own attempts failed due to frequent bugs and a very-low-productivity UX.)

+2. Greater productivity for experienced developers - even with the level of utility functionality provided by Laravel, Eloquent etc., coding a Laravel project still requires using the same definitions to code multiple coordinated sets of code (e.g. migrations/factories/seeds/models/tests or routes/views/controllers/tests).
+   Using a single application model to generate all these files should deliver significant efficiencies.
+   This will depend on having an excellent, performant UX, which makes creating the model easy.

+3. Improved code quality - auto-generated code can be made to conform to coding best practices, can generate code that you might not take the time to create (like factories, seeders, functional and unit tests), knows what database queries will be run and so can (in due course) determine what indexes are needed and test the queries (EXPLAIN) to confirm that indexes are used, only load relations and columns that are going to actually be used and avoid n+1 situations, automatically cache (and invalidate) read-only database queries etc. etc. etc.

 ### So how will it work from the user perspective?